Are you keeping up with summer learning so your kids don’t experience the dreaded “summer slide”?

 illustrated by Berengere Delaporte (Owl Kids)

-JJ’s (seven-years old) been loving this silly doodle and imagine book – and it’s HUGE so it is lasting her a long time.
+JJ’s (seven-years old) been loving this silly doodle and imagine activity book – and it’s HUGE so it is lasting her a long time.
 Download this sample page, “There’s a Hair in My Soup,” and try a page for yourself.

 Ken Ken Mania by Tetsuya Miyamoto